 The prevailing theory, however, is that Old Tom gin got its name from the wooden plaques shaped like “Old Tom” black cats that adorned the outside wall of pubs in 18th Century England.

 History has it that drinking establishments across London hung signs depicting the eponymous old tom cat in the window of their establishment.
 Underneath the cat’s paw was a slot and a lead pipe, which was attached to a funnel inside the building.
 As they strolled down dusty England streets, thirsty patrons could drop a coin into the slot and receive a quick quaff of gin.

 No matter the origin of the name, or even the confusion of what exactly constitutes an Old Tom Gin, the handful of Old Tom Gins entering the market are giving rise to a new wave of cocktails based on the classics.
-With its softer palate and more accessible flavors, this variation of gin is sure to continue its market growth into 2016.
+With its softer palate and more accessible flavors, this variation of gin is sure to continue its market growth for the next few years.

 Rothko No. 1